-Options for doing SIMD computation with fewer tears, for people, like me, who give not a damn about implementation details, but just want it to work fast enough.
+Options for doing SIMD computation with fewer tears, for people, like me, who give few hoots implementation details, but just want it to work fast enough.

 Just writing GSL shaders using your compiler and the relevant manufacturer toolboxes.
 Laborious and tangential, unless you are a GPU-algorithm researcher.
-But could be fun I s’pose.
+GPU coding is a whole highly specialised career path.
+But could be fun I s’pose, for someone who is not me.
 See the book of shaders.

 for data-oriented computational data flow graphs, use one of those toolkits from the deep_learning community.
-These are easy and performant, although not quite as general as just writing a damn shader.
+These are easy and performant, although not quite as general as writing shader code.

-cupy is an NVIDIA-backed numpy clone which includes bonus CUDA libraries and DNN operations.
+cupy is an CUDA-backed numpy clone which includes bonus deep learning operations.

-Gnumpy isn’t fashionable but has been around, and has a very fancy pedigree:
+Gnumpy isn’t fashionable but has been around, and has a fancy pedigree:

 Do you want to have both the compute power of GPUs and the programming convenience of Python numpy?
 Gnumpy + Cudamat will bring you that.